wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 ###Thursday 24 — Saturday 26 September 2015
 **A one-off, never to be repeated trip around a building in transition.
 Intimate interactions, homely conversations and domestic dramas played out in a block of flats…**

-####Evening Performances
+###Evening Performances
-**A series of 'at homes' atop a transforming tower block.
-Stories of real lives in a surreal setting.**
 *Thu 24 Sep, 7.30pm | £5 [booking essential]*
 Tin Can People | Ria Hartley | Cheryl Martin | Louise Wallwein + guest Liz Clarke
 *Fri 25 Sep, 7.30pm | £5 [booking essential]*
 Tin Can People | Ria Hartley | Cheryl Martin | Louise Wallwein + guest Catherine Hoffman
 *Sat 26 Sep, 7.30pm | £5 [booking essential]*
 Tin Can People | Ria Hartley | Cheryl Martin | Louise Wallwein + guest Ellie Stamp
+**A series of 'at homes' atop a transforming tower block.
+Stories of real lives in a surreal setting.**

+*Fri 25 Sep, 7pm + 10pm | £3 [booking essential]*
+Michael Pinchbeck
 **A slideshow exploring absence and presence, flying and falling, and the power of the artist to fail or be free.**
-*Fri 25 Sep, 7pm + 10pm | £3 [booking essential]*
-Michael Pinchbeck — The man who flew into space from his apartment

-####Daytime Performances
+###Daytime Performances
+*Sat 26 Sep, 12noon-5pm | FREE [come + go as you please]*
+Leo Burtin | Clare Charnley | Charlotte CHW | Ria Hartley | Afreena Islam | Jamil Keating | Doris La Trine | Mackenzie & Reed | Ana Mendes | Threshold | Tin Can People | Louise Wallwein | Laura Wyatt O'Keeffe
 **A live gallery takeover of this gutted ground floor, peeling back the layers to expose our social foundations.
 Domestic tales of pasts remembered and forgotten, and the impossibility of flat-pack furniture.**
-*Sat 26 Sep, 12noon-5pm | FREE [come + go as you please]*
-Leo Burtin | Clare Charnley | Charlotte CHW | Ria Hartley | Afreena Islam | Jamil Keating | Doris La Trine | Mackenzie & Reed | Ana Mendes | Threshold | Tin Can People | Louise Wallwein | Laura Wyatt O'Keeffe

 Have a look at the first Domestic [programme](/archive/2013-domestic) + [gallery](/galleries/2013-domestic).
 http://domesticmcr.org | #domesticmcr